microspectrometer/dev-kit-2020/python/PYTHON.md

   `MicroSpecSimpleInterface` class
     - example: to create an instance named `kit`:
     - `kit = MicroSpecSimpleInterface()`
+- the USB device is automatically closed when the script ends
+    - if the USB device is opened at the REPL, the device is automatically closed when exiting the REPL
 - commands in the API are methods of the `MicroSpecSimpleInterface` instance
     - example: send command `foo` by calling `kit.foo()`